 The original lozenge-pressed candies would eventually become what you, or your parents, may remember as Necco Wafers.
 After some formula changes and other shenanigans, however, Necco would go defunct in 2018–bought out by the Spangler Candy Company.

 This is why you didn’t see many conversation hearts in 2019.
 Spangler doesn’t actually have all the infrastructure needed to print the Sweethearts’ signature messages.
-Apparently, though, they’re supposed to return in 2020.
+Though they did make a return in 2020 with the original Necco flavors (but in typical 2020 fashion, many of the sayings were either incomplete or missing due to a damaged printer).

 Sweethearts Outside of the US